- next.js

 Building trust

-Experienced sitters already have reviews on other platforms.
+- Review importing with AI — experienced sitters already have reviews on other platforms.
 They don't want to start from zero.
-So we built a review import system:
+Members link their profile, verify ownership, upload screenshots, and GPT-4 Vision extracts the review data automatically.

 - Map search — find sits in your area visually with marker clustering